infinispan-demos/endpoint-interop/README.md

 ```

 This instructs the server to be started with REST credentials ```dev/dev```, exposing ports ```8080``` and ```11222``` to ```localhost``` and using the configuration file ```client/config/clustered.xml```

+### Running the demos

+To verify reading/writing data in multiple format when storing POJOs in the server, run the class ```org.infinispan.interop.ObjectStorageInterop```

+To verify reading/writing data in multiple format when storing binary (marshalled objects) in the server, run the class ```org.infinispan.interop.MarshalledStorageInterop```

+To verify interop between REST and Hot Rod endpoints when storing strings in the cache, run the class ```org.infinispan.interop.StringInterop```